Have you been told not to add resume referees? Here’s why that is bad advice and how they can give you an edge over your competition.

 Why pass up on an opportunity to get your own fan club cheering for you?

-Ending your resume with a good set of resume references not only validates that all you have said about yourself must be true but it also proves that you are a professional that others trust and respect enough to offer support.
+Ending your resume with a good set of referees not only validates all you have said about yourself but it also proves that you are a professional that others trust and respect enough to offer support.

 Your referees should be people with a position of authority in companies you have worked for.